 - End the Death Penalty.
 Judge Boyce F. Martin, Jr. of the U.S. Court of Appeals for the 6th Circuit called the death penalty “arbitrary, biased, and so fundamentally flawed at its very core that it is beyond repair.”
 The number of innocent people exonerated who were on death row continues to grow and, according to the American Bar Association, in 96% of states where there have been reviews of race and the death penalty there was a pattern of either race-of-victim or race-of-defendant discrimination, or both.
 Few countries continue this barbaric practice among them are the United States, China, North Korea and Pakistan.

-One contributing factor that doesn’t get discussed enough is the public’s naive belief in the fairness of our justice system.
-You don’t have to be a rocket scientist to see that the United States has a legal system that dwarfs that of every other nation—but calling it a justice system it is not.
+A factor that doesn’t get discussed enough is the public’s naive belief in the fairness of our justice system.
+You don’t have to be a rocket scientist to see that the United States has a legal system that dwarfs that of every other nation—but a justice system it is not.
 The case of Brian Banks is but one example.

 If, according to a former justice on the highest court of the land, actual innocence is deemed to be irrelevant when deciding to move forward with an execution, how the hell can we call what we have a justice system?